 Even before Imagele had resumed racing in that aborted autumn campaign, the mercurial George Ryder, managing director of the Kia Ora Stud at Scone, had expressed his intention of making a bid of around $350,000 to acquire either Imagele or Taj Rossi for stallion syndication.
 Imagele thus came on to the market first, and during the winter when it became clear that he wouldn’t stand another campaign, negotiations were completed.
 At the time Ryder was in the throes of snapping up a few locally bred champion gallopers to serve stud duty at Kia Ora in the belief that such represented better value than their international counterparts.
 Various sons of Star Kingdom had succeeded at stud, none more so than Todman and he blazed the way for others such as Noholme, Sky High, Biscay, Kaoru Star and Sunset Hue.
 However, it wasn’t just the Star Kingdom blood that was succeeding here but the likes of Vain as well.
 Ryder had previously negotiated to buy Baguette for $350,000 and Gunsynd for $270,480, and now Imagele joined them in the Hunter Valley.
 Before the sale and syndication of Imagele, Jock and Cele Graham commissioned Morris Toohey, a well-known commercial artist to paint a portrait of their champion.
 So pleased were they with the result that the husband and wife ordered a painting of Cele’s Image to serve as a companion piece.

 Imagele’s premature retirement might have suggested untrammelled domination of the three-year-old autumn classics by Taj Rossi.
 However, in yet further proof of the transience of brilliance on the racecourse, Taj Rossi never won another race after that remarkable sequence of eight wins from nine starts during the spring of 1973.
 When the stylish son of Matrice returned to racing in the late summer, he was suffering from a stomach virus and was but a shadow of his former self.
 Taj Rossi returned prize money only once in four appearances, and that came in soft ground at Randwick in the Australasian Champion Stakes when he was a poor third behind his stablemate Asgard, and Bush Win.
 The eclipse of both Imagele and Taj Rossi during that autumn cast the respective strengths of their stables into sharp relief.
 Whereas Bart Cummings had other artillery to fire, Tommy Smith’s arsenal, sans Imagele, seemed depleted.
 Where Smith had dominated the 1973 A.J.C.
 Spring Meeting, Cummings dominated the 1974 A.J.C.
 Autumn Meeting.
 In a magnificent sweep, the Adelaide horseman won not only the Australasian Champion Stakes but also the Doncaster Handicap (Tontonan); The Galaxy (Starglow); and the A.J.C.
 Oaks (Leilani).
 By comparison, Smith won only the A.J.C.
 Champagne Stakes (Zasu) and a couple of other minor races at a carnival marred by heavy ground.
-The famed ‘bone and muscle’ had never been seen to less effect with Smith’s horses racing like tired animals.
+The famed ‘bone and muscle’ had never been seen to less effect with Smith’s horses racing like tired animals, as indeed many of them were given that a virus had plagued the stables on and off since the previous November.
 It was in the wake of that extraordinary campaign that Cummings made overtures to the A.J.C. to secure permanent on-course stables at Randwick, but lack of availability was to stay his hand for another season or two.

 There never was any love lost between Smith and Cummings and for the first time since Tulloch Lodge came to dominate Sydney racing, there now appeared a rival stable equal to the challenge.
 There was a special coda to the two men’s rivalry that season in that it seemed likely one or the other would become the first Australasian trainer to win more than one million dollars in prize money in a single season – such was the state of inflation at the time of the OPEC oil crisis.
 Newspapers reported the running tallies of the respective stables over the passing weeks as each closed in on the magic number.
 When it was achieved, in truth, it came more with a whimper than a bang.
 Each trainer achieved it on the very same day – Brisbane Cup Day, as it transpired.
 Cummings scrambled to the honour first when his horse Hello Honey, the 4/5 favourite finished second in the first race at Warwick Farm at around 12.57 p.m.
 Some two hours later, Smith majestically swept past the million dollar mark when Igloo won the Brisbane Cup.